Taking on a new job is exciting, especially if it is a job you have longed for.

 Combined with the pressure to perform, newly appointed leaders can easily overlook some of the critical requirements for a successful transition.

 The good news is that there is a proven onboarding process for making the most of these early days and creating a strong foundation for future success.
+Over 1,000 people have participated in our five-stage approach for newly appointed leaders.

 The opportunity to have a skilled onboarding coach to help speed this process and support mastering new skills can be a particularly welcoming onboarding experience.
 We have found that leaders are particularly open to self-development at this time, especially if they are faced with unfamiliar challenges.